RG evolution and effect of intermediate new physics on $\Delta B=2$ six-quark operators: Interactions

 where, \begin{itemize} \item $Q_L = $ is the left-handed quark doublet, \item $\phi = $ is the Higgs doublet, \item $\tilde{\phi} = i\sigma^2 \phi^*$ is the hypercharge-conjugate Higgs, \item $\lambda_a$ and $\tau^j$ are the SU(3)$_C$ and SU(2)$_L$ generators, \item $g_1$, $g_2$, $g_3$ are the gauge couplings of $U(1)_Y$, $SU(2)_L$, and $SU(3)_C$ respectively. \end{itemize}

-Here, $a$ = 1,2, ..., 8 and the $\lambda_a$ are the SU(3)$_C$ matrices. $\tau^j$ ($j$ = 1,2,3) are Pauli matrices. $r$, $y$, and $b$ are the abbreviations for red, yellow, and blue colours; the couplings of the $B^0$ gauge boson of U(1)$_Y$ are read off from the expression for the electric charge
+Here, $a$ = 1,2, ..., 8 and the $\lambda_a$ are the SU(3)$_C$ matrices. $\tau^j$ ($j$ = 1,2,3) are Pauli matrices. $r$, $g$, and $b$ are the abbreviations for red, green, and blue colour charges; the couplings of the $B^0$ gauge boson of U(1)$_Y$ are read off from the expression for the electric charge

 After electroweak symmetry breaking, the Higgs field acquires a vacuum expectation value (VEV)